-- total number of dwellings in the Parish was 321.
-There are currently applications approved or pending for a further 118 dwellings.
-If these are all approved the Parish will see an increase in the number of dwellings of 37%.
-The applications approved or pending are shown in Appendix 2 and commitments on major sites in relation to this are shown on Map 2 Clifton upon Teme Proposals Map. - 1.15 This potential growth is in the context that the settlement area of the village of Clifton upon Teme will have increased from 41 acres in 2000 to 60 acres in 2015 (assuming all the approvals detailed above are executed), an increase of 46%.
+- inform the Draft NDP.
+The made Plan incorporates further changes to policies as recommended by the Examiner. - 1.14 In 2014 there were 273 dwellings in the village of Clifton upon Teme and a further 46 dwellings in the wider Parish, giving a total of 319 dwellings.
+In February 2016 the total number of dwellings in the Parish was 321.
+Recent developments and current commitments number 118 new dwellings, meaning the Parish could see an increase in the number of houses of 37%.
+The applications are shown in Appendix 2 and commitments on major sites in relation to this are shown on Map 2 Clifton upon Teme Proposals Map. - 1.15 This potential growth is in the context that the settlement area of the village of Clifton upon Teme will have increased from 41 acres in 2000 to 60 acres in 2015 (assuming all the approvals detailed above are executed), an increase of 46%.
 This will result in a considerable increase in the population of the village. - 1.16 The NDP cannot change planning decisions which have already been made, but it does present an opportunity to influence future planning decisions by supporting sustainable development which is sensitively designed and located, and which is appropriate to the rural setting and distinctive high quality environment of the Parish.